tsimeonov/Computer-Science/Fronted Mentors/Beginner/04_talking to servers/notes.md

 The process of calling out to the internet, reaching the server, the server processing, responding and comming back takes time.
 It could be very fast, it could take a minute.
 You need to have the ability to wait in your code.
 This is called async code, the A in AJAX.

+fetch is a function (builtin for the browser) that allows you to give it a URL like https://dog.ceo/api/breeds/image/random and it will try to get information from that API.
+In this case we're asking for a random image of a dog.

+fetch gives you back a promise.
+Then we need to tell it what we think the API is going to send us back.
+In our case we're saying it's going to be text() from the API.
+There are others (and I'll show you one in a sec.)

+You can do what's called promise chaining.
+This allows you to do one async action after another.
+In our case, we don't know how long it will take to transform our response into text (it's basically instant and usually is but it could not be).
+In any case, by returning the promise at the end of the first then, we then can use its data in the second then.
+That's why that's weird that way.

 ---

 ##### Async await